PhysioLabXR/PhysioLabXRDocs/source/FixationDetection.rst

 Download the data
 ************************
 Download the recording from `here (~3.7 GB) <https://drive.google.com/file/d/1-1YCCO4by9xpYRrz17glX9llAeg__ftZ/view?usp=drive_link>`_.
-It is large because it contains the video frames from the participant's camera.
+It is a rather big file because it contains the video frames from the participant's camera.

 Replaying the recording
 ************************